Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ### Choosing the target architecture

-To choose the target architecture when compiling, you have to load the appropriate combination of modules.
-These modules influence the optimizations performed by the compiler as well as the librairies (e.g. linear algebra librairies) used.
+When using the Cray programming environment, there is no need to specify compiler flags to target specific CPU architecture, like `-march` and `-mtune` in gcc.
+Instead, you load an appropiate combination of modules to choose the target architecture when compiling.
+These modules influence the optimizations performed by the compiler, as well as the libraries (e.g. which BLAS routines are used in Cray LibSci) used.
+Therefore, we recommend that you compile with `craype-x86-milan` for LUMI-C, even if the compiler optimziations for Zen 3 processors are immature at the moment.

 The table below summarize the available modules.